Jun P. Espina 1 min read

 “He does not base this election on foreseeing our faith.
 On the contrary, our faith is the result of being chosen and appointed to believe, as Acts 13:48 says, ‘As many as were appointed to eternal life believed.'”

-I for one have been so challenged by Acts 13:48.
-A pastor-friend of mine told me that he never supported hyper-Calvinism until he met this verse: “as many as were appointed to eternal life believed.”
-In short, God’s love is unconditional to the chosen ones.
-They accepted Christ since they were appointed or given the grace to believe!
+I had been reasonably challenged by Acts 13:48.
+A pastor friend of mine told me he never supported Hyper-Calvinism until he met this verse: “as many as were appointed to eternal life believed.”
+In short, God’s love is unconditional for the chosen ones.
+They accepted Christ since they were appointed or given the sovereign grace to believe!

 Piper’s teaching is just so far-off as it strays into the so-called “born again to believe” heresy.
 Note again Piper’s contention: “He [God] does not base this election on foreseeing our faith.
 On the contrary, our faith is the result of being chosen and appointed to believe.”